-I am the author, most recently, of A Better Way to Build: A History of the Pankow Companies, published in January 2013 by Purdue University Press and Oil and Urbanization on the Pacific Coast: Ralph Bramel Lloyd and the Shaping of the Urban West, published in 2018 by West Virginia University Press.
+I am the author of A Better Way to Build: A History of the Pankow Companies, published in January 2013 by Purdue University Press and Oil and Urbanization on the Pacific Coast: Ralph Bramel Lloyd and the Shaping of the Urban West, published in 2018 by West Virginia University Press.

-As a fellow at the Henry E. Huntington Library, I researched the business career of Ralph B. Lloyd, a southern California oil man and commercial real estate developer in Los Angeles and Portland, Oregon.
+As a fellow at the Henry E. Huntington Library, I researched the business career of Ralph Lloyd, a southern California oil man and commercial real estate developer in Los Angeles and Portland, Oregon.
 This research, which began during my work with the Coastal Marine Institute, has developed my expertise on energy and the environment.
 This research has come to fruition in a book, Oil and Urbanization on the Pacific Coast: Ralph Bramel Lloyd and the Shaping of the Urban West, which West Virginia University Press will publish in Fall 2018 as a contribution to its Energy and Society Series.

 From 2011 to 2016, I served on the consultants’ committee of the National Council on Public History.
 In that capacity, I helped to organize workshops and the consultants’ reception for the annual meeting of the NCPH.
 I was co-editor of the Consultants’ Corner blog on the History@Work Web site, “a public history commons” sponsored by the NCPH, to which I was also an occasional contributor.